ramonamela/guidance/README.md

     mkdir -p /scratch
 ```

+This works for Singularity >= 3.0.
+Previous versions are not supported.

 In addition, a GUIDANCE binary should be generated from this repository.
 In order to do so, you should run the following command in the root of the repository:

 ```